 I don’t get how the person someone else decides to marry could possibly affect your own place in the heavenly pecking order, even if that someone else is your own son or daughter, brother or sister.
 If you support families, you support your family and everyone else’s, right?

-These kids won't be perfect, of course; no matter who our parents are, we'll all end up doing a little therapy at some point.
+These kids won't be perfect, of course; no matter who our parents are, we'll all end up needing a little therapy at some point.
 They won't be immune to the grown-up relationship and personal woes each of us must endure.
-This future research may find that children are children, that any given kid of two gay dads will have the same concerns, strengths, weaknesses, and outlook as any given kid of two straight parents.
+This future research will find that children are children, that any given kid of two gay dads will have the same concerns, strengths, weaknesses, and outlook as any given kid of two straight parents.
 What unique issues children of gay parents may have, unfortunately, will largely arise from the discrimination and lack of acceptance they’ll still face outside the home.
 Apart from that, they'll be just like everyone else.

 Until then, we’ll be subjected to these short-sighted debates about whether civil unions are close enough, a separate-but-equal non-solution to a problem that exists primarily in the minds of people who can’t—or won’t—wrap their heads around love, in all its forms.